Top 10 Social media KPIs for small businesses to track in 2023

 CTR is the percentage of people who searched for your post and clicked on the CTA (subpoena) contained within it.
 This can give you insight into whether your content grabs the viewer's attention and calls for action.

-You can calculate it by dividing Total Clicks to Total Impressions and multiplying by 100.
+You can calculate it by dividing Total Clicks by Total Impressions and multiplying by 100.

 9. CPC (Cost Per Click)

-You can calculate it by dividing Total Ad Spend to Total Measured Clicks and multiplying by 1000
+You can calculate it by dividing the Total Ad Spend by the Total Measured Clicks and multiplying by 1000

 10. CPM (Cost Per Mile or Cost Per Thousand Impressions)

-This is what 1,000 people pay for every time they scroll through a sponsored social media post.
+This is what 1,000 people pay every time they scroll through a sponsored social media post.

-You can calculate it by dividing Total Ad Spend to Total Ad Impressions and multiplying by 1000.
+You can calculate it by dividing Total Ad Spend by Total Ad Impressions and multiplying by 1000.

-On every occasion maintaining many accounts across different platforms is part of your brand's social media strategy.
+On every occasion, maintaining many accounts across different platforms is part of your brand's social media strategy.
 Adopting a social media management tool to measure your KPIs will make your work simpler.
-You need to determine your common small business KPls while building a content strategy.
+You need to determine your common small business KPIs while building a content strategy.
 So a social media content calendar helps you to use your time effectively and focus on other aspects of your marketing strategy.
-In that case FS-Poster will be your effective assistant in scheduling your post on various social media accounts.
+In that case, FS-Poster will be your effective assistant in scheduling your post on various social media accounts.
 Try Demo version to be aware of all features.